felixoakz/bash-pomodoro/README.md

 1. Make the script executable by running **chmod +x pomodoro.sh**
 2. Execute the script by running **./pomodoro.sh 'argument'** where argument is an integer representing the duration of the Pomodoro in minutes.
 3. The script will start a timer and display a progress bar with percentage and pipes.
-4. Once the timer is finished, the script will display a system notification and play an alert sound.
+4. Once the timer is finished, the script will display a system notification and play the mp3 music.

 ## **Example**